 Probably the most directly applicable to the work that I do in some ways – but also the furthest from it in others.
 Nate Silver, a statistician who started by building tools to predict success of MLB players using statistical modeling, then successfully moved into politics after an amazing streak in predicting the 2008 U.S. Presidential race in nearly all States, created the Five Thirty Eight brand (which corresponds to the number of seats in congress).
 Nate is joined by the podcast host, Jody Avirgan, and several other data journalists.

 Discussions often revolve around political predictions and interpretations of the data, however, there is an ongoing discussion of errors and accuracy in polling, which I find refreshing.

-While I have no specific favorite episode, if you would like to listen to the evolution of data journalists turning into pundits, then being slammed back to reality (and subsequently back to the data), there is a lot of contents to listen to between January and May 2016.
-For a written overview, check out Nate's blog post.
+While I have no specific favorite episode, if you would like to listen to the evolution of data journalists turning into pundits, then being slammed back to reality (and subsequently back to the data), there is a lot of content to listen to between January and May 2016.
+For a written overview, check out Nate’s blog post.
 It takes a special kind of person to admit they were wrong in this way.